-BY-LAWS, POLICY AND PROCEDURE of the STATE BUILDING COMMISSION of TENNESSEE
+BY-LAWS, POLICY AND PROCEDURE

 The following by-laws and statements of policy and procedure are consistent with Commission authority and clarify and appropriately reflect policy enactment, present operations, and delegation of responsibility for staff role.
 Adoption of this compilation should allow more expeditious and efficient handling of projects under the jurisdiction and review of the Commission, and encourage streamlined operating procedures that permit the flow of work to be handled without large increases in manpower.